 Conclusion on Where Olive Trees Grow Best

-Finally, there can be substantial microclimate differences within one olive grove which affects olive tree growth for the better or worse.
+Finally, these ancient trees need a subtropical climate to reach maximum olive tree lifespan.
+Though, there can be substantial microclimate differences within one olive grove which affects olive tree growth for the better or worse.
 For instance, small valleys, in particular, can be substantially colder than more open areas and may make a difference between having frost damage or not.

-So if you live in a colder climate which is not the best place for olive trees to thrive, you can always grow olive trees indoors.
+So if you live in a colder climate which is not the best place for olive trees to thrive, you may not succeed with olive grove development, but you can always grow olive trees indoors.
 Or do it outside and then ensure moving olive trees indoors for winter.

 Join our Facebook community: Olive Tree Growers and Enthusiasts